top of page

 Out of respect for their traditions, instead of a drawing of a Wandjina, I present a text wall explaining them.

-In Northern Australia, the Dreamtime ancestors known as the Djanggawul included two sisters and a brother.
+In the beliefs of the Yolngu people of northern Australia, the Dreamtime ancestors known as the Djanggawul included two sisters and a brother.

 While the sisters were on a fishing trip, the brother stole their sacred objects.